MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - Date/Time types are just a few integers.
 We’ll concatenate their bits.
 - I don’t know how to handle strings, so these are out of scope for now.
 (Not seen in user queries yet.)

+TODO: this needs more details

+### Performance and optimizations

+For the performance of `aggregate`, the size distribution of the *D_len* sets is important (see in the [prefix sum implementation section](#Implementation-details-of-DD's-prefix-sum)), since the implementation of `aggregate` performs one step for each _len_, and the time and memory requirements of each of these steps are proportional to the size of *D_len*.
+Critically, this means that large *D_len* sets (whose size is similar to the number of input elements) contribute a per-input-element overhead, while small *D_len* sets only contribute a per-partition overhead.
+We can compare this to the performance characteristics of a hierarchical aggregation: in that algorithm, the first several steps have almost the same size as the input, while the last few steps are small.

+So the question now is how quickly do the *D_len* sets get small as `aggregate` proceeds through its steps.
+Interestingly, the size distribution of the `D_len` sets depends on where are the variations in the bit vectors of the indexes in the input.
+For example, if all indexes start with 10 zero bits, then the last 10 *D_len* sets each will have only one element, and thus the last 10 steps of `aggregate` will contribute only a per-partition overhead.
+However, if all indexes _end_ with 10 zero bits, then each of the _first_ 10 *D_len* sets will have a similar size as the input data.

+TODO: discuss how the numbering affects trailing zero bits

+Optimizations: TODO:

+#### Special rendering for LAG/LEAD

+Instead of prefix sum, ...

+Performance would be similar to a 16-stage hierarchical aggregation

+#### Dynamically switch to old implementation for small window partitions

+to eliminate the problem of the huge per-partition overhead (memory and time)

+#### Each `aggregate` step should step several bits instead of just 1 bit

+This would reduce the time overhead of `aggregate`.
+It would also reduce the memory overhead of `aagregate` by reducing the memory need of the internal operations, but it wouldn't reduce the total output size of `aggregate`.

+#### Special rendering for the first and last peer group

+Solves the numbering problem mentioned in the duplicate indexes section for framed window functions.
+Doesn't solve it for LAG/LEAD, but for those we could have a special rendering that avoids prefix sum, see above.
+However, that special rendering can't handle the IGNORE NULLs option.

 # Alternatives

 I will now discuss alternatives to various aspects of the design.

 ## Not supporting window functions

 An easy way out would be to not support window functions at all.
 This alternative was seriously considered before, because supporting window functions seemed very hard, if not impossible.
 However, it turned out that [many users are requesting window function support](https://www.notion.so/materialize/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
-Also, we came up with efficient execution approaches that make supporting window functions feasible.
+Also, we came up with execution approaches that make supporting window functions feasible.
 Therefore, I think it is now clear that we should support window functions.

 ## Staying with the current implementation